General Conditions of Contract Design Austria (GCC DA)

 5.1.
 A suitable payment in accordance with Articles 1004 and 1152 of the ABGB will be provided as agreed for rendering the desired services, including the submission of the production data.
 The transfer of development data is only considered part of the service when this has been set forth in writing and an additional fee has been agreed upon.

 5.3.
-The coordination and monitoring of the reproduction/ production (such as colour or print monitoring) may be awarded by Client to external production experts or to Designer.
+The coordination and monitoring of the reproduction/production (such as color or print monitoring) may be awarded by Client to external production experts or to Designer.
 Such services require a separate contract and shall be provided against payment.

 6. Return and Storage